Local Government Outcomes Framework Explained for Suppliers

 2. Quantify your contribution to measurable metrics

 Where possible, frame value propositions using the same metrics councils report against.
-If the LGOF measures "proportion of adults receiving social care who feel safe," a supplier whose service improves that metric has a compelling story to tell.
+If the LOF measures "proportion of adults receiving social care who feel safe," a supplier whose service improves that metric has a compelling story to tell.

 3. Reference outcomes in tender responses